Image

 A Study to Evaluate the Safety, Effectiveness and Tolerable Dose of BMS-986393 in Novel Combinations in Participants With Relapsed and/or Refractory Multiple Myeloma

-Testing BMS-986393 safety and effects in multiple myeloma patients.
+Testing BMS-986393 for safety and effectiveness in multiple myeloma patients.

 Recruiting